hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">Data Input Format Requirements </h2>

-**Throughout the usage of this repo, please make sure your nodes are labled from 0 to N continuously with integer as their idx.
-This applys to real-world networks too.
-Node string name is not yet supported.**
+**Throughout the usage of this repo, please make sure your nodes are labeled from 0 to N-1 with integer as their index.
+This applies to real-world networks too.
+Node string names are not yet supported.**

 The input files of the network should be put in a folder that is the name of that network.
-Each temporal layer should be seperated into different files starting at number 1.
+Each temporal layer should be separated into different files starting at number 1.

 In other words, in the directory `fake110`, it should contain `fake110_1.txt`, `fake110_2.txt`, etc.

 The content of the txt file should be: `source_node_idx target_node_idx` for each edge on each line.
-See the example synthetic dataset for more reference.
+See the example synthetic dataset as a reference.

 **For simplicity, here I only describe the process for the partially observed case, the completely unobserved case is done in the exact same setting, but with slightly different named python files (usually there's the word complete in the file name).**